Trump takes the stand in New York civil case alleging financial fraud

-His turn on the witness stand, in a case that cuts to the heart of the business brand he spent decades crafting, amounts to a remarkable convergence of his legal troubles and his political ventures.
+Trump's turn on the witness stand, in a case that cuts to the heart of the business brand he spent decades crafting, amounts to a remarkable convergence of his legal troubles and his political ventures at a time when he also faces criminal indictments while vying to reclaim the White House in 2024.

-The testimony gives him the opportunity to try to use the witness stand as a campaign platform as he eyes a return to the White House while facing multiple criminal indictments, but its under-oath format, before a judge who has already fined him for incendiary comments outside of court, creates clear peril for a businessman and candidate famous for a freewheeling rhetorical display.
+The testimony gives him the opportunity to try to use the witness stand as a campaign platform, but its under-oath format, before a judge who has already fined him for incendiary comments outside of court, also invites clear peril for a businessman and candidate famous for a freewheeling rhetorical style.

-“It’s going to be a stunning moment.
-This is dramatic enough if he was simply an ex-president facing these charges.
-But the fact that he is the overwhelming favorite to run the GOP, it makes this a staggering Monday,” said presidential historian Douglas Brinkley.
+Trump walked slowly to the witness stand, tugging at his suit coat as he settled in for hours of questions in a lawsuit by the New York state attorney general that accuses him and his company of inflating his property values and deceiving banks and insurers in the pursuit of business deals and loans.

-Trump arrived in court soon before 9:30 on Monday, posting social media broadsides earlier in the morning against the judge presiding over the case and the state attorney general's office that brought the lawsuit.
+Within minutes, he was asked about the financial documents at the heart of the case -- his annual “statements of financial condition.”
+They went to banks, lenders and others to secure financing and deals.
+The attorney general’s office says they were grossly inflated and fraudulent.

 The courtroom at 60 Centre St. has already become a familiar destination for Trump.
 He has spent hours over the last month voluntarily seated at the defense table, observing the proceedings.
 Trump once took the stand — unexpectedly and briefly — after he was accused of violating a partial gag order.
 Trump denied violating the rules, but Judge Arthur Engoron disagreed and fined him anyway.